 assignment structure is to contain parameters, e.g. parameters that are not related to the user or a role, but parameters that are related to the association of a user to a role.

 The usual assignment parameters are start and end dates of the assignment.

-This can be used in case an role is assigned to a user only for a specified amount of time, when a new employee record is created before he really joins the company, etc.
+This can be used in case a role is assigned to a user only for a specified amount of time, when a new employee record is created before he really joins the company, etc.

-The assignment can also be temporarily disabled, using the
+The assignment can also be temporarily disabled.

 Therefore the IDM system will take care of processing that by itself, without any substantial customization.

 Assignment parameters can be arbitrarily extended by using the

 Such extension may contain any custom data and such data can be used in the expressions in assigned object.

 Such assignment extensions can then be used as a parameters in the roles.